svt/gradle-yapp-publisher-plugin/README.md

 * More tests
 * More settings can be simplified and auto set
 * More pre-configured targets.
-JFrog and Custom
+JFrog, JitPack? and Custom Maven Publishing
 * Better semi smart Plugin identification
 * Create sample configuration
-* Android Library support
-* Dokka-support
+* Empty jar publishing (sources, jar, needed for maven central)
 * Nested object model, for the few 10% that might need them
 * Support other languages than Java/Kotlin (Groovy,Scala)